MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Method

+We adopt one-step training strategy to train the network, as shown in Fig. \ref{framework}.
 The loss function plays a crucial role in directing the training process of deep neural networks, which is imperative for effective deep learning.
-Our chosen loss function is composed of three components: cross-entropy loss ($L_{CE}$), mean squared error(MSE) loss ( $L_{MSE}$ ), and contrastive loss ( $L_{CON}$ ).
+We design a multi-loss function consisting of three components: cross-entropy loss ($\mathcal{L_{CE}}$), mean squared error(MSE) loss ( $\mathcal{L_{MSE}}$ ), and contrastive loss ( $\mathcal{L_{CON}}$ ).